Shirley Strachan: Party Boys, radio, Our House and Skyhooks reunions

 In 1984, Strachan joined a rock supergroup, the Party Boys, for a national tour and was recorded on lead vocals for their third live album, No Song Too Sacred, alongside founding members Graham Bidstrup on drums, Kevin Borich on guitar and Paul Christie on bass guitar, and new guitarist, Robin Riley (ex-Rose Tattoo).
 The album provided their cover version of Led Zeppelin's "Kashmir" as a single.

 At the ARIA Music Awards of 1993 in March, Skyhooks were inducted into the ARIA Hall of Fame.
 Strachan relocated to Queensland in that year and started as a regular presenter on home makeover program, Our House, where he resurrected skills from his pre-Skyhooks carpentry trade.
-He also presented a breakfast radio show, with Gary Belcher and Dean Miller, on the radio station Triple M Brisbane in the 1990s.
+He also presented a breakfast radio show, with Dean Miller and rugby league international Gary Belcher, on the radio station Triple M Brisbane in the 1990s.
 Strachan left Triple M in 1997 following a pay dispute.
 He died in August 2001 while solo-piloting a helicopter, aged 49.

 A biography of Strachan, Shirl: The Life of Legendary Larrikin Graeme 'Shirley' Strachan, written by Jeff Apter, appeared in 2012.
 Apter had already written 15 celebrity biographies; for Shirl, Apter had access to Skyhooks' band members, Strachan's family, and "music industry figures, people from Strachan's later career in TV and radio, and the surfing gang he assembled after relocating to Queensland in the 90s."
 Alistair Jones of The Australian felt that Apter's sources "all contribute to a picture of a good bloke fondly remembered" with the biography's strength being the "input that keeps the journey of a larger-than-life character grounded in personal terms" while a "down-side" was that "in sympathetically honouring the trust of his sources, Shirl becomes something of a tear-jerker."

 Personal life

-In August 1975, Graeme "Shirley" Strachan married Sandra Davis at a registry office in London.
+In August 1975, Strachan married Sandra Davis at a registry office in London.
 The pair had started dating when he was surfing and working on Phillip Island in 1972–73.
 By October 1977, the couple had separated.
 Strachan's second wife was Sue Scott.
 The couple met in 1981 when he was a guest of the TV game show Catch Us If You Can, where Scott was a model and presenter.
 In 1993, the Strachans moved to Queensland.